- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

-INSEAD’s alliance with The Wharton School is part of a major strategic partnership between the two schools.
+INSEAD's alliance with The Wharton School is a major strategic partnership between the two schools.
 Each school offers complimentary centres of expertise and campus locations for a compelling global network that no other school can offer.
-Exchanges and visits of doctoral students are major pillars of this long-standing relationship.
-PhD students largely benefit from this collaborative relationship between the two schools.
+Exchanges and visits of doctoral students are significant pillars of this long-standing relationship.
+PhD students primarily benefit from this collaborative relationship between the two schools.
 Some financial aid may be available through the Alliance Centre for Global Research and Development for exchanges and other research-related activities, all subject to prior approval by both schools.
 About the INSEAD-Wharton Alliance.